Bord na Móna: Railways

-Each of the three power stations – West Offaly at Shannonbridge, Co Offaly; Edenderry, Co Offaly; Lough Ree, Lanesborough, Co Longford – is the hub of an extensive rail network carrying heavy traffic.
+Each of the three power stations – West Offaly at Shannonbridge, County Offaly; Edenderry, County Offaly; Lough Ree, Lanesborough, County Longford – is the hub of an extensive rail network carrying heavy traffic.
 As an example, twelvetrains or rakes (locomotive and sixteen wagons) were in daily use sixteen hours a day at West Offaly in April 2009.
 Other, generally older locomotives, handle fuel trains, track trainloads of track, ash trains and permanent way gangs.
 As of 2012 the Edenderry Power Station is deriving a lot of its fuel from woodchips and other types of biomass.
 Thus the amount of peat arriving by rail is diminishing.

-The two briquette factories at Derrinlough, Co Offaly and Littleton, Co Tipperary each have rail connections to 6 or 8 working bogs.
+The two briquette factories at Derrinlough, County Offaly and Littleton, County Tipperary each have rail connections to 6 or 8 working bogs.
 Between four and six peat trains work on each system, the trains almost always travelling in pairs as they do at the power stations.

 Bord na Móna also operates several smaller bog railways delivering the peat to tipplers for transfer by road to factories and power stations.

-They can be found at Gilltown, Ummeras, Kilberry, Prosperous and Almhain North - all in Co Kildare, Coolnamona in Co Laois, Derryfadda in Galway, Coolnagun, Ballivor and Kinnegad in Westmeath, Monettia, Bellair and Killaun in Offaly, and Templetuohy on the Tipperary / Kilkenny border.
+They can be found at Gilltown, Ummeras, Kilberry, Prosperous and Almhain North – all in County Kildare, Coolnamona in County Laois, Derryfadda in Galway, Coolnagun, Ballivor and Kinnegad in Westmeath, Monettia, Bellair and Killaun in Offaly, and Templetuohy on the Tipperary / Kilkenny border.
 The Coolnamona Works is largely closed but the railway system was upgraded in 2010/11 to serve a new tippler supplying peat by road to Littleton (Lanespark) Briquette Factory.